upbound/docs/content/xp-arch-framework/building-apis/_index.md

 ## Configure APIs on a control plane

 A new instance of Crossplane is like a blank slate: there are no custom APIs installed.
-You need to install packages that provide custom APIs designed to do whatever it is that you want to accomplish.
+You need to install packages that deliver custom APIs which implenent the functionality you desire.
 This could be a package someone else authored or it could be a package that you have authored yourself. `Control plane configurations` are one of the core building blocks defined by Crossplane and are the recommended package format for distributing APIs onto a control plane.
 To learn about using configuration packages, read [creating control plane configurations](building-apis-configurations).

 ## Next Steps